hauke96/simple-task-manager/doc/authentication/README.md

 **Very important:**<br>
 Nothing is stored on the server!
 As soon as this redirect takes place, the server forgets everything about the created token.
+Of course, the key used to create the secret is still stored in memory for token verification (s. below).

 ## Token verification